szimel/studious-matematicas/public/markdown/theorem-12.md

 ### Theorem 12 Example:

 So let's put a real example to the definitions.
 Let's take two numbers, say 420 and 490.
-Then:

 $$
 \begin{aligned}